 How to Partition a Drive

 When a new hard drive/ solid state drive is first installed in a system, it must be initialized and then partitioned before it is formatted to be usable.
 There are different tools and commands to perform drive partitioning, but this article will cover using the Disk Management tool within Windows 10.
-Important note: Be sure you have any necessary data backed up before doing any type of drive manipulation.

 1. Launch Disk Management by right clicking the Windows start button and select "disk management"